Chart Color Schemes

 Withers features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households compose 59.1 percent of all households, including 17.8 percent couples with children, 21.4 percent couples without children, and 18.2 percent single parent families.
-Non-family households constitute the remaining 40.9 percent, with lone person households at 36.9 percent and group households comprising 3.8 percent of the total.
-The median household size is 2.2 people, smaller than the Rest of WA average of 2.5.
+Family households constitute 59.1 percent of all households, including 17.8 percent couples with children, 21.4 percent couples without children, and 18.2 percent single parent families.
+Non-family households account for the remaining 40.9 percent, with lone person households at 36.9 percent and group households comprising 3.8 percent of the total.
+The median household size is 2.2 people, which is smaller than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households